THE BEST ROAD CYCLING SHOES IN 2024

 If you’re new to high-performance road shoes and know that the proportions of your feet fall somewhere in the middle of the bell curve, the Shimano S-Phyre RC903 is definitely a shoe worth ordering and trying on.

-Don’t Like: There’s little that I don’t like about the RC903s.
-Shimano has been one of the leaders in giving you pads of different thicknesses that you can velcro to the insole for more or less arch support.
+Don’t Like: There’s little that I don’t like about the RC903.
+Shimano has been one of the leaders in giving you pads of different thicknesses that you can velcro to the insole that comes with their top shoes for more or less arch support.
 However, even with the right pad in place, I still find the Specialized Body Geometry insoles give me a smoother transition to and from the arch and along the full length of the insole.

 And while I credit Shimano’s design of a crossover strap as part of the upper closure for giving me a precise, pain-point-free fit, I find you do need to be mindful to place it not too far above or below its intended position before cranking the Boa dial to get the most even pressure across your midfoot.